Lose fat. Build muscle.

 The subject of processed foods is widely misunderstood.
 Let's see if we can straighten out the mishmash of opinion, falsehood, and fact.

-If anyone is an icon of healthy living, Mr. Jack LaLanne is.
-He says, "If it's made by man, I don't eat it."
+If anyone was ever an icon of healthy living, Mr. Jack LaLanne was.
+He was famous for saying, "If it's made by man, I don't eat it."

 That's a good rule of thumb.
 It's one most people don't follow at all--look in the typical grocery shopping cart if you need evidence of that.
 It's also one that some people follow to an extreme and to their detriment.